 However teaching children to love and respect in a digital age is not a technological issue – far from it.
 It is an issue of character and behaviour.
 We must first understand that social media and all its digital neighbours are communication tools.
 What people or in this case teenagers use these tools to communicate is entirely dependent on their personal values, understanding, exposure and upbringing.

 From the teenage years, kids begin to see themselves as adults or rather pseudo-adults – and therefore challenge getting direct advice from parents.
-However, as parents, we still have the responsibility to raise them right and guide them through the teenage years.
+However, as parents, we still have the responsibility to raise them right and guide them through their teenage years.
 If you are dealing with secrecy, disrespectful actions and comments, understanding where they are coming from will help you identify the root problem and develop appropriate strategies to turn your teen around.
 As your teenager starts to explore relationships, having a solid understanding of love will help her recognise it later.

 Communication is at the heart of relationships and interaction, children need to first understand the importance of respectful and appropriate behaviour before dealing with how to interact face to face and in the digital space.

 WHAT IS RESPECT

 Right from childhood, your teenager needs to understand that respecting their parents is the first step to understanding respect.
 Some teenagers are under the impression that respect means you have to be nice to someone at all times or never say no. Others think that respect means you have to obey any adult who gives you an order.
 Both of these definitions are incorrect.
 Respect is simply an attitude of caring and showing consideration towards another person.
 It means that you listen when other people speak and treat their opinions with dignity and fairness.
 Respect and fear are not the same things.